Subscribe Now: 1 Full Year for Only $14.95!

-Even if the recipe was copied, the Disney version served up more than its share of innovations, particularly when it comes to the wildlife habitats.
-For starters, there's lots of space, thus allowing for the sweeping vistas that Discovery Channel viewers would expect in, say, an African veldt setting.
+Even if the recipe was copied, the Disney version serves up more than its share of innovations.
+For starters, there’s lots of space, thus allowing for the sweeping vistas that Discovery Channel viewers would expect in, say, an African veldt setting.
 Then there are the enclosures, natural in appearance, with few or no apparent barriers between you and the animals.
 The operative word, of course, is apparent.
-That flimsy stand of bamboo separating you from a gorilla is actually a neatly disguised set of steel rods imbedded in concrete.
-The Imagineers even took a crack at certain animals' stubborn unwillingness to be on display.
-A lion that would rather sleep out of sight under a bush, for example, is lured to center stage with nice, cool, climate-controlled artificial rocks.
+That flimsy stand of bamboo separating you from a gorilla is actually a neatly disguised set of steel rods embedded in concrete.
+The Imagineers even take a crack at certain animals’ stubborn unwillingness to be on display: A lion that would rather sleep out of sight under a bush, for example, is lured to center stage with nice, cool, climate-controlled artificial rocks.

-Animal Kingdom has received mixed reviews since it opened in 1998.
-Guests complain loudly about the park layout and the necessity of backtracking through Discovery Island in order to access the various theme areas.
-Congested walkways, lack of shade, and insufficient air conditioning also rank high on the gripe list.
-However, most of the attractions (with one or two notable exceptions) have been well received.
-Also praised are the natural habitat animal exhibits as well as the park architecture and landscaping.
-We marvel at how demographically similar readers come away with such vastly differing opinions.
+Disney’s Animal Kingdom has received mixed reviews since it opened in 1998.
+Guests complain loudly about the park layout, the necessity of backtracking through Discovery Island in order to access the various themed areas, congested walkways, and lack of shade.
+However, most of the attractions have been well received, as have the animal exhibits and the park’s architecture and landscaping.
+We marvel at the fact that readers of similar backgrounds come away with such vastly differing opinions.

 In truth, Animal Kingdom is a park to linger over and savor—two things that Disney, with its crowds, lines, and regimentation, has conditioned us not to do.
 But many people intuit that Animal Kingdom must be approached in a different way, including this mother of three (ages 5, 7, and 9) from Hampton Bay, New York: